Information Security & Acceptable Use Policy

 IT Users are accountable for the actions performed using their access credentials provided by the company to access Tempo Business Sensitive Information and IT assets.
 All access requests shall be approved by the IT Users supervisor and managed by the DPO.

 Only reviewed and approved software shall be used for business purposes, reviewed and approved by the DPO based on internal privacy and security requirements and applicable regulations.
 Full list of approved software is appended in Appendix A - List of approved software.
-Any requirement for new software shall be directed to the DPO for formal review and approval.
+Any requirement for new software shall be directed to the DPO for formal review and approval through Tempo’s Change Management Process.

 Tempo Business Sensitive Information and IT assets must be used primarily for business purposes and in accordance with the principles of need-to-know and need-to-have and least privilege.